jacqizee/Recipe-Finder/README.md

 * We pair-coded the core features of the website (fetching data from the API, routing, etc.), but then worked separately on certain features to make sure we maximized the use of our time given the short time frame, such as dividing up the styling of different pages and working on certain features separately.
  * My partner worked to download images from the CountryFlags API that we could add to a folder to use on our "Cuisines" page, as The MealDB did not provide any images.
 My partner also worked to roll out the search feature across several pages for a consistent experience across both the Category and Cuisine pages.
- * On my end, I worked to implement the random buttons on both the homepage and the navbar, as well as the storage of favorites on local memory and ensuring sure the heart button on the recipe page was reflective of whether or not the recipe was already saved to favorites or not.
+ * On my end, I worked to implement the random buttons on both the homepage and the navbar, as well as the storage of favorites on local memory and ensuring the heart button on the recipe page was reflective of whether or not the recipe was already saved to favorites or not.

 ### Search Feature

-The search filter on each page was implementing using a combination of useState and useEffect, where when the value of the text input box changed, we would update the filters state, then use this to create a filtered array.
+The search filter on each page was implemented using a combination of useState and useEffect, where when the value of the text input box changed, we would update the filter's state, then use this to create a filtered array.

 Within this handleChange() function below, while we could have achieved the same result with simply `setFilters(e.target.value)`, we set the state as an object to keep the door open for additional filtering options in the future: